minds-ai/zoom-drive-connector/README.md

   delete: true
   meetings:
     - {id: "meeting_id" , name: "Meeting Name"}
+    - {id: "meeting_id2" , name: "Second Meeting Name"}
 drive:
   credentials_json: "conf/credentials.json"
   client_secret_json: "conf/client_secrets.json"
-  folder_id: "some_folder_id"
+  folder_id: "Some Google Drive Folder ID"
 slack:
   channel: "channel_name"
   key: "slack_api_key"
 internals:
   target_folder: /tmp
 ```
-*Note:* you will need to keep track of the directory of this file as it is
-required to run the container.
-Creating a separate folder for this file is
-recommended.
+*Note:* It is advised to place this file in the `conf` folder (together with the json credentials)
+this folder needs to be referenced when you launch the Docker container (see below).

 You will need to fill in the example values in the file above.
 In order to
 fill in some of these values you will need to create developer credentials on